j0hn3/network_programmability_experiments/README.md

   - script to load gold config on lab devices (backup then load gold)
   - build new virutal box devices from baseline
 - script to start virutal machines
+- CSR1000v Devices use config archive to backup configurations automatically to specific folders on laptop

 ### Other Thoughts